-3 Activist Equity Funds.
+3Activist Equity Funds.
 The four funds in this group invest in public companies with the intent to effect positive change through influencing management.
 The funds may be structured with a focus on specific domestic or foreign geographic regions.
 These investments are valued at the NAV per share.
 One fund (approximately 34% of this strategy) is currently eligible for redemption monthly.
-Another fund (approximately 29% of this strategy) is eligible for redemption in six months due to annual lock-up restrictions.
-The remaining two funds (approximately 37% of this strategy) are subject to contractual lock-up restrictions and are not currently eligible for redemption.
+Another fund (approximately 29% of this strategy) is eligible for redemption and are not currently eligible for redemption.